What Should You Not Say to Your Insurance Company After an Accident?

 Resist Unnecessary Details

 You want to avoid giving the insurance company unnecessary details they did not ask for.
-If the insurance company did not ask about the speed you were traveling, for example, do not willingly share that information with the adjusters.
+If the insurance company did not ask about the speed at which you were traveling, for example, do not willingly share that information with the adjusters.

 Guessing About Your Injuries